hwang-db/tf_aws_deployment/aws_databricks_modular_privatelink/README.md

 For all the workspaces in this template, we allowed access from the Internet, but we restrict access using IP access list.
 Each workspace can be customized with `allow_list` and `block_list` in variables block.

 The process of IP access list management is separated from Terraform process of workspace deployment.
-This is because we want to keep a clean cut between workspace deployment and workspace management.
-It is a good practice to separate workspace deployment and workspace management.
+This is because we want:
+1. To keep a clean cut between workspace deployment and workspace management.
+2. It is general good practice to separate workspace deployment and workspace management.
+3. To keep workspace objects deployment in separate terraform project, not to risk leaving orphaned resources (e.g. changed provider etc).

 After you have deployed your workspaces using this template (`aws_databricks_modular_privatelink`), you will have workspace host URLs saved as local file under `/artifacts`.
 Those files are for you to input to the next Terraform workspace management process, and to patch the workspace IP access list.